 Personal attention, hands-on learning set our psychology major apart

-Why do siblings often turn out so different?
-Do pets reduce stress in their owners?
 What is it that makes us attracted to one person but not another?
-Whatever questions bring you to Eckerd College for a psychology degree, you’ll be glad you came.
-We combine hands-on learning, liberal arts classes and daily interaction with Ph.D. professors to teach you skills you simply won’t get at other schools.
+What role does the parent-child relationship play as students transition to college?
+How can we best help at-risk children and teens live healthier lives?
+Can elephants cooperate?
+Whatever questions bring you to Eckerd College in Florida for a psychology degree, you’ll be glad you came.
+We combine hands-on learning, liberal arts classes and daily interaction with Ph.D. professors to teach you skills you simply won’t get at other colleges.

 Your personal faculty mentor will help plan your course schedules, decide on a career path and get the out-of-class experiences that will get you where you want to go.
 Want to do research?
 Your mentor can set you up.

-Students often co-author papers with their Eckerd professors, presenting them at psychological conferences and publishing them in psychological journals.
+Co-author papers with Eckerd professors, present them at psychological conferences and publish them in psychological journals.
 Internships allow you to apply classroom learning to real-world settings.

 In Their Own Words